plasma-mobile/docs/Flashing_KubuntuPhone.md

 The device will at some point (ca 5min on my system with fast connection) show the ubuntu logo spinning.
 This takes another 5 minutes, then it reboots, the google logo shows, and shortly thereafter our spinning ubuntu logo again.
 After about 1 minute, it's done, and I'm greeted with the welcome screen.

+Now follow the instructions for your <a href="Development_Setup.md">Development Setup</a> to get going.